Be-Secure/BeSman/README.md

 `IMPORTANT`: If you are using a common environment to assess multiple artifacts,this step is required.

 Visit [environment repo](https://github.com/Be-Secure/besecure-ce-env-repo/tree/develop?tab=readme-ov-file#41-edit-environment-configuration) to see how to edit configuration of an environment.
-(Refer section 4.1 only)

 ### 2.3 Install

 From the listed environments(from above list command), choose an environment and its version for installation and run the below command

 	$ bes install -env <environment name> -V <version>

+### 2.3 Reload environment configuration

+The `reload` command reloads the current configuration of the environment.

+	$ bes reload

+This is useful when,

+1. A value for a variable has to be changed for the current environment.
+2. A new terminal is opened.

+This command only works when an environment is installed.

 ## 3. Playbook Setup